eclipse-theia/theia/doc/Authoring_Extensions.md

 Theia defines a plethora of contribution interfaces that allow extensions to add their behaviour to various aspects of the application.
 Just search for interfaces with the name `*Contribution` to get an idea.
 An extension implements the contribution interfaces belonging to the functionality it wants to deliver.
 In this example, we are going to implement a `CommandContribution` and a `MenuContribution`.
 Other ways for extensions to interact with a Theia application are via one of the various _services_ or _managers_.

 In Theia, everything is wired up via [dependency injection](Architecture.md#dependency-injection-di).
-An extension defines one ore more dependency injection modules.
+An extension defines one or more dependency injection modules.
 This is where it binds its contribution implementations to the respective contribution interface.
 The modules are listed in the `package.json` of the extension package.
 An extension can contribute to the frontend, e.g. providing a UI extension, as well as to the backend, e.g. contributing a language server.
 When the application starts, the union of all these modules is used to configure a single, global dependency injection container on each, the frontend and the backend.
 The runtime will then collect all contributions of a specific kind by means of a multi-inject.

 ## Prerequisites